jzaccone/watson-discovery-analyze-data-breaches/README.md

 In this walkthrough you will upload your own data into the Watson Discovery Service.
 To do this you will provision the Discovery service, load the data and query the data.

-## During the walkthough you will explore:
+## During the walkthough you will explore and learn how to:
 1. Provision the Discovery service with storage for your data
 2. Explore the data the spreadsheet - convert to JSON (PDF, Word, HTML)
 3. Import the documents - Discovery only supports JSON, PDF, Word and HTML so a applet was built to convert the CSV to a set of JSON Documents